-Aesthetics: The Project proposes planting various Illinois native deciduous and evergreen trees and shrubs in the areas designated as "Vegetative Buffer" in the Zoning Site Plan (Appendix B).
+Aesthetics: The Project proposes planting various Illinois native deciduous and evergreen trees and shrubs in the area(s) designated as "Vegetative Buffer" in the Zoning Site Plan (Appendix B).
 The Vegetative Buffer is intended to minimize the visibility of the proposed solar energy facility.
-In the zoning site plan, the buffer is north of the fence on the north-northeast side of the project area.
-Existing trees will limit visibility for the neighbor to the west and along Harter Road.
-Additional plantings will be added if needed.
+In the zoning site plan, the buffer is located west-southwest of the fence parallel to Fabyan Parkway.
+Additional plantings can and will be added if needed.
 The plantings are expected to follow the pattern depicted in the image below.